storj/storj/docs/blueprints/cache-node-selection.md

 ### Cache invalidation

 Options to update every replica of the cache when a change is made to only one of them:
-- if the cache can handle being stale to some degree, then each cache could simply contact the database adn refresh all of its contents on some interval
+- if the cache can handle being stale to some degree, then each cache could simply contact the database and refresh all of its contents on some interval (this is what we chose for now, other options can be explored when needed)
 - create a message queue that contains the updates to the cache that each cache reads from
 - create RPC endpoint for caches to communicate that either something needs to be updated, or to re-sync with the db